Sato-Isolated/dashboard-lol/src/styles/README.md

 # styles

-Fichiers CSS/Tailwind ou autre style global
+CSS/Tailwind or other global style files